 Foam headstones have been decorated with floodlights to create a bizarre mix of color and gloom in this unique DIY.

 40. It’s the Monster’s Mail

 Place this ghoulish arm on the mailbox to ward off anyone who dares to open your mailbox.
 And while you’re at it, have your camera handy to capture the startled expression of the mailman.
-See the more of it here!
+See more of it here!

 41. Spine-Tingling Spider Webs

-With this massive web of spiders and skeletons, your Halloween decoration is going to complete.
+With this massive web of spiders and skeletons, your Halloween decoration is going to be complete.
 Learn more at Apartment Therapy!